MostafaSamer/Automatic-anonymous-user/README.md

 - list all active user

 Feature
-- if the guest user didn't active for a period of time (default is hour) he expired (not deleted)
+- if the guest user didn't be active for a period (An Hour) he will be expired (Not Deleted) Installing

-Installing
 - clone the repo
 - run 'npm i'